BFA Thesis Exhibition drawing 1/3 | 2018

 My body of work has had a consistent theme of the human condition.
 My work as a whole has served as a study of this, and each completed piece has been a unique experience.
 I have always been fascinated with humans, the human experience, the commonalities we share in those experiences, and the unique emotion of empathy.
 Since I was young, I struggled with verbal communication and was also profoundly shy, so I spent most of my time observing others and gathering how they were feeling based on their words, facial expressions, and body language.
 I found myself empathizing with others, and incredibly fascinated with these uniquely human experiences that we all seem to share: love, sadness, longing, despair.

 After being a passive observer for most of my life, I decided to use this as inspiration for my work.
 I thought I could use my observations to create artwork that others could view and empathize with as well.
 In my work, I wanted to represent those uniquely human emotions that I watched others have around me, recreate them, and allow the viewers to have a relatable empathic moment.
-I had/have no expectations that this is happening for anyone.
-However, when making these drawings/paintings/taking these photos my process has been this: I will talk with the person who has agreed to be the subject.
-I will ask them to describe a significant moment in their life to me (wonderful, terrible, funny) and I will begin to see that emotion unfold on their face/in their body language.
-From there, I attempt to capture that moment, in whatever way it is presented.
-Those moments are authentic and real for that person, and allow me to join them there.

 The work is for me.
 Creating those experiences that allow me to create a human connection and understand the human experience help me to better understand the world around me.
 This process started as a way to better communicate and better connect to others.
 After a while, the process became addictive.
 Learning about others, studying different aspects of humans as a whole and the way we find connections has been a truly profound journey.
 If anyone else viewing the work is able to find that kind of connection in it, find a relatable emotion, or understand their story, then that is all just a bonus to what I have done.